divarvel/blog/posts/2014-03-13-snap-framework-apps-over-clevercloud.md

 ``stderr`` or ``-`` (for ``stdout``) to ``--error-log`` or ``--access-log``.</ins>

-#### HAproxy log spamming
+#### <del>HAproxy</del><ins>Monitoring</ins> log spamming

-In front of all the Clever Cloud scalers is HAproxy, which does the load balancing and the fail-over.
-To make sure the applications are really running and responding, HAproxy does a regular TCP check.
-Unfortunately, snap can't really handle it and logs an error. **It's not a big problem, as HAproxy still counts the application as alive**.
+ <del>In front of all the Clever Cloud scalers is HAproxy, which does the load
+balancing and the fail-over.
+To make sure the applications are really running and responding, HAproxy does a regular TCP check.</del> <ins>All applications on Clever Cloud are monitored (it allows Clever Cloud to automatically restart applications when they crash).
+The monitoring system periodically does a simple TCP check (it opens a TCP connection with the app, then closes it right away).</ins>

+Unfortunately, snap can't really handle it and logs an error. **It's not a big problem, as <del>HAproxy</del><ins>the moritoring system</ins> still counts the application as alive**.
 However, it tends to spam the logs a bit.
 I don't have a solution for this yet.
 Maybe a more experienced snap user knows how to deal with this.

 ## Wrap up